Sacred Lotus (Nelumbo nucifera)

 US Federal Legal Status

-Sacred Lotus contains no federally controlled substances under the Controlled Substances Act.
+Sacred Lotus contains no substances controlled under the Controlled Substances Act.
 The DEA does not classify any part of this plant as restricted.
 You can legally purchase, possess, and use Sacred Lotus throughout all 50 states without federal concerns.1

 The FDA recognizes lotus seeds and roots as generally recognized as safe (GRAS) food ingredients.
-This classification strengthens the plant’s legal standing for consumption purposes.
+This supports the plant’s legal standing for consumption.

-Smoking regulations differ from possession laws.
-State and local authorities maintain varying rules about herbal smoking products.
-Keep these factors in mind:
+Keep in mind that smoking regulations differ from possession laws.
+State and local rules vary for herbal smoking products:

 • Indoor smoking rules in residential buildings